core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Binding, Sequence Numbers, Freshness and Replay Protection

-The requirements and properties described in Section 7 of {{RFC8613}} also apply to OSCORE used in group communication.
+The requirements and properties described in Section 7 of {{RFC8613}} also apply to Group OSCORE.
 In particular, Group OSCORE provides message binding of responses to requests, which enables absolute freshness of responses that are not notifications, relative freshness of requests and notification responses, and replay protection of requests.
+In addition, the following holds for Group OSCORE.

 ## Update of Replay Window # {#sec-synch-seq-num}

-A new server joining a group may not be aware of the current Partial IVs (Sender Sequence Numbers of the clients).
-Hence, when receiving a request from a particular client for the first time, the new server is not able to verify if that request is a replay.
-The same holds when a server loses its mutable Security Context (see {{ssec-loss-mutable-context}}), for instance after a device reboot.

-The exact way to address this issue is application specific, and depends on the particular use case and its replay requirements.
-The list of methods to handle the update of a Replay Window is part of the group communication policy, and different servers can use different methods. {{synch-ex}} describes three possible approaches that can be considered to address the issue discussed above.
+Sender Sequence Numbers seen by a server as Partial IV values in request messages can spontaneously increase at a fast pace, for example when a client exchanges unicast messages with other servers using the Group OSCORE Security Context.
+As in OSCORE {{RFC8613}}, a server always needs to accept such increases and accordingly updates the Replay Window in each of its Recipient Contexts.

+As discussed in {{ssec-loss-mutable-context}}, a newly created Recipient Context would have an invalid Replay Window, if its installation has required to delete another Recipient Context.
+Hence, the server is not able to verify if a request from the client associated to the new Recipient Context is a replay.
+When this happens, the server MUST validate the Replay Window of the new Recipient Context, before accepting messages from the associated client (see {{ssec-loss-mutable-context}}).

 Furthermore, when the Group Manager establishes a new Security Context for the group (see {{new-sec-context}}), every server re-initializes the Replay Window in each of its Recipient Contexts.

+## Message Freshness # {#sec-freshness}

+When receiving a request from a client for the first time, the server is not synchronized with the client's Sender Sequence Number, i.e. it is not able to verify if that request is fresh.
+This applies to a server that has just joined the group, with respect to already present clients, and recurs as new clients are added as group members.

+During its operations in the group, the server may also lose synchronization with a client's Sender Sequence Number.
+This can happen, for instance, if the server has rebooted or has deleted its previously synchronized version of the Recipient Context for that client (see {{ssec-loss-mutable-context}}).

+If the application requires message freshness, e.g. according to time- or event-based policies, the server has to (re-)synchonize with a client's Sender Sequence Number before delivering request messages from that client to the application.
+To this end, the server can use the approach in {{sec-synch-challenge-response}} based on the Echo Option for CoAP {{I-D.ietf-core-echo-request-tag}}, as a variant of the approach defined in Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE.

 # Message Reception # {#sec-message-reception}